Your brand is your chance to tell your customers a story.

 Businesses need to work on humanizing their brands, by speaking in the way that would most appeal to their audience.
 A great place to start would be for brands to represent their company and values clearly to their audience.
 Maintaining a consistent brand image and messaging is important for customers to understand what the business stands for.

-User generated content includes any type of content such as images, comments, reviews, videos, and so on that have been posted by users on online platforms such as social media.
-Consumers are increasingly finding ways to carry out their own research online by looking at what other consumers have experienced and shared.
+Increasingly, consumers are finding more ways to carry out their own research online by looking at what other consumers have experienced and shared.
 For instance, visual content is highly valued by customers when it comes to travel or dining experiences.

-It’s also interesting to note that the same research claims that celebrities have a declining influence on consumer decision making.
-Only eight percent of customers claimed that influencer content highly impacts their purchasing decisions, which is down from 23 percent in 2017.
+It’s also interesting to note that the same research claims that celebrities have less influence on consumer decision-making.
+Only ten percent of customers consider influencers’ content to be authentic and just nine percent say it impacts their purchasing decisions.

 A brand is a story.
 It’s a feeling.
 A perception.
 But most importantly, a brand is what your business shapes it to be.